WebberZone/crp-taxonomy/readme.txt

 * Features:
 	* New option to enter the minimum number of common taxonomies to be matched before a post is considered related
+	* New option to exclude display on select post categories.
+Does not work with tags or custom taxonomies

 * Bug fixes:
 	* Resetting Contextual Relatd Posts settings with this plugin activated caused an error